Top 10 Best Christian Allegory Books For Your Next Adventure

 Pillar of Light Quote (Christian Allegories)

-You will also want to check out another fine specimen of Christian Allegory books: The Arrow Bringer.
+You will also want to check out this one: The Arrow Bringer.
 It’s Packed with Biblical Parallels!

-Adventures in Peter Pan’s Foreverland: Pirates of the Apocalypse by Jack Sky has layers of Biblical allegories.
+Adventures in Peter Pan’s Foreverland: Pirates of the Apocalypse by Jack Sky has so much to offer.
 You’ll have your obvious references to Neverland, but even they are so well done that you can see through Neverland into, well, Foreverland.

 The adventures of these three kids who are taught to fly and whisked out their bedroom window are eye-opening.
-I don’t want to spoil it for you, but if you like Peter Pan, reading it with a Biblical allegories perspective is going to be fun!!!
+I don’t want to spoil it for you, but if you like Peter Pan, reading it with an allegorical perspective is going to be fun!!!

 The Chronicles of Narnia by C.S.
 Lewis.
-Did you really think I could do a post on Christian Allegory books, and leave out Narnia?
+Did you really think I could do a post like this, and leave out Narnia?
 Not possible.
 If you haven’t read it, you have no idea what you’re missing.
 These kids from ‘our world’ get into a fantastic world called Narnia and have many adventures, get to know Aslan, the LION, for the purpose of Knowing Him Better back here.
+Aslan sacrifice for the redemption of Edmund parallels Jesus, and the whole ‘good, but not tame’ concept, and so much more we can learn!

 And no matter how many days or years they are in Narnia, when they come back, no time at all has passed here.
 However long they are in “our world” it could be days or centuries that pass back in Narnia (I like Christian Time travel books!).
-Each adventure in the 7-book series has Good vs Evil, and Trust and Tests and Talking Animals!
+Each adventure in the 7-book series has Good vs Evil, Trust and Tests, and Talking Animals!
 All kinds of fun things!
-Mr. Lewis did an amazing job with the Biblical allegories here.
+Mr. Lewis did an amazing job with these.
 Helping us to Know HIM better in our daily lives!

 This post is pretty long already, I don’t have time to go into the other classic Christian allegories I love, like:

-If I don’t stop going on about the use of allegory in the bible, and all my favorite Christian allegory books, there won’t be time left for actually reading.
+If I don’t stop going on about the use of allegory in the bible, and all my favorite books that fit, there won’t be time left for actually reading.

-For now, I’ll let you go ahead and pick your favorite Christian allegory books, and jump into some new Christian allegories and adventures!
+For now, I’ll let you go ahead and pick your favorites, and jump into some new Christian allegories and adventures!
 Learn ways to draw near to HIM, and grow in your faith!
 Learn from others’ mistakes and triumphs.
 Recognize your strengths and weaknesses, and the only source of HOPE!

 Until Next Time, Love God, Love Books, Shine The Light!!